-As a small charity, we are extremely appreciative of our sponsors, donors and supporters.
-The success of Isaac’s House and the positive difference that has been made to the lives of all of the people we support in Uganda is wholly thanks to the passion, commitment and generosity of our supporters.
+As a small charity, we are able to be very transparent with our finances and help those in need.
+We are a personal charity and operate as a family.
+We are extremely appreciative of our sponsors, donors and supporters.
+The success of Isaac’s House and the positive difference that has been made to the lives of all the people we support in Uganda is wholly thanks to the passion, commitment and generosity of our supporters.

 About Isaac's House